Aging in Psittacines

 With the advances in avian medicine today and the formulated diets available on the market, pet birds should live full rich lives in captivity.
 It is our responsibility and should be our goal to do better for our birds in captivity than they could do for themselves in the wild.

-Visit our Parrot Supply Store for organic pellets and healthy products for your aging parrots
+Visit our Parrot Training Page for organic pellets and healthy products for your aging parrots